 However, there is some question about Toll’s valuation, especially with Q3′s earnings report showing EPS down 27% year over year.
 Its forward P/E ratio is nearly 40, even with shares down nearly 16% from their 2013 high.
 This could be a good time to start a small position in Toll, then add to it over time – but only if we see strong earnings growth over the next few years.

-Not adding on Back in June, I was flat wrong about this one.
+Back in June, I was flat wrong about this one.
 Trex Company, Inc. (NYSE:TREX) promised investors close to 10% growth this year, and as recently as May, it reiterated this guidance.
 However, resultswere well short of expectations, coming in at meager 4.5% increase.

 Net non-GAAP EPS increased more than 50% to $0.86.
 While that still makes Trex Company, Inc. (NYSE:TREX) a clearly profitable company, it still disappointed a market that expected $1 per share instead.